 The Tulane Pre-College STEM program for middle school students brings together important scientific concepts, practical exploration, teamwork, and additional activities.

-It’s never too early to encourage development in math, computer science, robotics, engineering, environmental science, ecology, physics, and many other fields.
-Luckily, the STEM activities for middle school students developed by the Tulane faculty are ideal for children who are interested in an array of scientific fields.
+It’s never too early to encourage development in math, computer science, robotics, engineering, environmental science, ecology, and many other fields.
+The STEM activities for middle school students developed by the Tulane faculty are ideal for children who are interested in an array of scientific fields.
 The program is fully customizable, allowing parents to choose the courses that are best tailored to the strengths and talents of their children.

 Giving STEM education a try at an early age is the best way to determine whether one wants to pursue a career in the field.
 Tulane puts an emphasis on using science to address real-world problems.
 Innovation is possible at a very young age, and students are encouraged to explore different practical concepts.
 Lab work and partnerships with New Orleans entities are used to demonstrate how science can be employed for the betterment of our world.

 Founded in 1834, Tulane University has the academic traditions and background in the scientific fields, humanities, and the arts to ensure the excellence of its programs.
-Dedicated staff and faculty, ties to the local community, and hands-on learning come together to provide a transformative educational experience for pre-college students.
+Dedicated staff and faculty, ties to the local community, and hands-on learning come together to provide a transformative educational experience for Pre-College students.